w3c/wcag-act/wcag-ruleset-review-process.md

 - An editorial change does not add new content.
 New expectations, test cases, assumptions, accessibility support cases, background info, etc. are not editorial.
 - Editorial changes do not change the meaning of the rule, except if for issues where the intended meaning is obvious, such as typos in role names
 - Test cases are not changed, except for trivial fixes that are unlikely to impact an implementation.

+## Liaisons

+A liaison is a member of the ACT TF or CG, appointed to for specific rule maintenance activities.
+Preferably this is one of the authors of the rule.